-Year 1 consists of only 6 months and then, at the end of the Sabbath Year, there appears to be a significant problem to say the least.
+Year 1 consists of only 6 months, and then, at the end of the Sabbath Year, there appears to be a significant problem.

 Does one add 6 months to the Sabbath Year for a year that consists of 18 months?
 Or does one just ignore the extra 6 months and patiently wait until the arrival of Abib 1 for the beginning of the next year?

-What is amazing is that there has not been any perceived attempt to adequately address this glaring flaw.
+What is amazing is that there has not been any perceived attempt to address this glaring flaw adequately.